Enhancing LLMs' Clinical Reasoning with Real-World Data from a Nationwide Sepsis Registry: Implementation Details

 \subsection{Multiple-Choice Question Generation}

 Clinical data often present challenges such as missing data and redundancy.
 Since we use LLMs, strict input formatting is not required, and missing features can simply be omitted.
 As a result, we did not perform any imputation for missing values.
 Redundancy, however, poses a different challenge.
 When highly relevant information that is strongly correlated with the masked feature is present, the model may exploit surface-level patterns rather than developing meaningful clinical reasoning.
 For instance, if the masked feature is the hospital length of stay and both the admission and discharge dates are provided, the model could infer the answer directly instead of reasoning through the clinical context.
 To mitigate this issue, we computed the mutual information between all pairs of features and removed those that were highly correlated with the masked target (mutual information $>$ 0.5).
+The goal of this filtering is to remove cases where the masked target can be trivially recovered from another feature.
+For a binary target, this dependence is immediate: masking ``Discharge within 7 days'' while ``Length of Stay'' is present makes the former fully inferable from the latter, so the mutual information reaches its maximum and the case is filtered.
+For a partially deterministic mapping, mutual information captures the partial dependence; for example, when the target is ``Discharge Place'' and an ``Alive or Dead'' feature exists, a deceased patient maps deterministically to the ``Dead'' category while survivors still require inference.
+For a pair of (possibly multi-class) features $X$ and $Y$, the mutual information is computed as

+To set the cutoff, clinicians inspected several threshold values between 0.1 and 0.9 on representative tasks and selected 0.5 as an appropriate level.
+As a post-hoc check on whether shortcuts were removed, we trained an XGBoost classifier on the four manually designed sepsis registry tasks.
+Before mutual-information filtering, some tasks were perfectly solvable (accuracy up to 1.0), indicating complete shortcuts; after filtering, accuracy dropped on all tasks, confirming that the shortcuts were removed.
+On average, 2 to 3 direct shortcuts were masked per task.

 To generate each question, we converted feature–value pairs into natural language using the format \textit{feature name (unit): value} (e.g., Lactate (mmol/L): 3.1).
 We then masked one value (e.g., Lactate (mmol/L): [MASK]) and appended a prompt asking for the original value, along with a set of answer choices.
 To encourage meaningful clinical reasoning, we designed the answer choices based on each feature's distribution, aiming for an appropriate level of difficulty.
 If the choices are too easy or too difficult, the model may struggle to develop effective reasoning skills.
 To address this, we carefully designed the options to achieve an appropriate balance.
 For continuous features, we modeled the distribution of values using a Gaussian Mixture Model (GMM) with three components ($n = 3$).
 Then, one component was selected by sampling according to the posterior probability of the true value given the GMM.
 We then calculated a margin by multiplying the standard deviation of the selected component by a difficulty constant, which clinicians recommended setting to 2.
 Using this margin, we constructed an arithmetic sequence centered around the correct answer to generate the full set of answer choices.
 Post-processing was applied to eliminate implausible options, such as negative lab values, ensuring that all choices remain clinically realistic.
 For multi-class features, answer choices were randomly sampled based on their frequency distribution.